 Qeshm Island, Iran

-The island of Hormuz is called the small island on the Persian Gulf.
+The island of Hormuz is refereed to as the small island of the Persian Gulf.
 It is a picturesque island full of different colors, with a completely different culture so that you enter another planet as you enter Hormuz.
 Hormuz Island, land of colors and wonders, boasts spectacular landscapes from colorful soils to extraordinary architecture, with a fascinating story to hear and a sight to behold.
 It is interesting to know that the soil of Hormuz can be seen in seventy different colors, an eatable soil with healing effects which is one of the wonders of this place.
 By the 14th century, the population of the island was 7,000 people, and Hormuz was known as a commercial city by the river Minab.
 It is interesting to know that when the Mongols invaded Iran, around 700 years ago, Hormuz Island was a city at the mouth of the river Minab.
 After the Mongol invasion, the fifteenth ruler of Hormuz and inhabitants fled the town and took their refuge first to Kish Island and then to Laron.
 Hormuz Island is an oval-shaped, dome-shaped island with an area of 42 square kilometers at the entrance to the Persian Gulf and 2 kilometers to Bandar Abbas.
-The island of Hormuz is considered the key to the Persian Gulf because of its geographical location and its proximity to the Strait of Hormuz.
+The island of Hormuz is considered the key to the Gulf because of its geographical location and its proximity to the Strait of Hormuz.
 It is in this context that Hormuz Island has historically been particularly important in Qeshm, both geographically and commercially.
 Colorful mountains, cliffs formed over millions of years of erosion, magnificent salt rocks and, most of all, red soil – these are spectacular attractions on the island of Hormuz, so traveling to Hormuz Island, especially in the cold seasons, can be the best choice for a pleasant and dreamy trip.
 Be it.
 Make sure to include Hormuz Island in your tour list.
 The island will amaze you with its beauties.

 Hormuz Island, Iran

 Kish Island, often called the Pearl of the Persian Gulf has an area of 90 square km (36 sq. miles).
-It is known for being a beautiful resort in the Middle East and the Persian Gulf.
+It is known for being a beautiful resort in the Middle East and in Iran.
 Kish Island has relaxed laws in comparison to the rest of Iran.
 Like mainland Iran, the people of Kish are friendly and hospitable. has a very hot climate due to geographical and regional conditions.
 In fact, summers on this island are very long and sometimes reach up to 95% humidity.
 In Kish you will rarely see rain except in winter and in the form of rainstorms.
 Therefore, it can be said that the best month to travel and stay in Kish is between January and May, where you can escape the cold in other parts of the country and seek refuge in the cool air of Kish.
 Interesting thing about Kish climate is that the oxygen on the island is pure that even pulmonary patients do not need to use oxygen capsules and this feature is only available in five locations around the world.
 The average annual temperature of this beautiful island is about 24 degrees Celsius.
 Most of the island’s vegetation is composed of palm trees, although native to the trees are Persian Kahur, Eucalyptus, Acacia and Albizia lebbeck.
 Most of the vegetation and trees in this area are resistant against heat and dehydration.

 Why is the Persian Gulf important?